-This topic contains 10 replies, has 2 voices, and was last updated by Anonymous 2 years ago.
+- This topic has 10 replies, 2 voices, and was last updated 3 years ago by .

 Mycelium.
 One of the most underappreciated organisms on our planet has just begun entering into the mainstream view of scientists, architects, designers, doctors, entrepreneurs and many industries.
 These tiny filament friends house an endless supply of adaptations and applications to our current challenges.
 Teaming up with these organisms bring many benefits to those who are in need of food, medicine and biodegradable materials.
 They even have the ability to consume our waste products, break down toxins in the environment and support a whole range of biodiversity just by breaking down matter and turning it into soil.